altunixon/wips/lns/altina_ln/ASP-52-.md

 “Yeah, before this, there were Altina and Eric who was her escort too.”

-Clarisse’s face slowly blushed.
+Clarisse’s face slowly blushed.<br/>

 “It’s a little embarrassing to be alone with you.”

 “I,is that so?”

-After suppressing his slight excitement, Regis took a book out of his leather bag.
+After suppressing his slight excitement, Regis took a book out of his leather bag.<br/>

-Clarisse was surprised by that.
+Clarisse was surprised by that.<br/>

 “Even at this situation, you are going to read a book, Regis?”